adi1995-26/portfolio/README.md

 # Adilene Rodriguez

 ## About Me
-Aspiring technology professional with coursework in cloud computing, networking, cybersecurity, programming, and data analytics.
+Aspiring technology professional with a Certificate in Cloud Computing and hands-on experience in networking, Linux administration, programming, cybersecurity, and data analytics.
+Skilled in Python, Java, C++, AWS, Tableau, and database concepts through academic projects and technical coursework.
+Passionate about technology, problem-solving, and continuous learning.

 ## Certifications
 - Cisco Networking Essentials